Module 2

 The number of users

-The number of users also varies, depending on the number of places to use drugs.
-In her report (2014) Woods indicated that the number of visitors per day ranges from a minimum of 20 to a maximum of 400, with great differences within and between countries.
+The number of visitors also varies, depending on the number of spaces offered for drug consumption.
+Woods (2014) reported daily visitor numbers ranging from a minimum of 20 to a maximum of 400, with significant differences observed within and between countries.

 Opening time

-There is also no one model in here.
-Some of the facilities are opened 7 days a week, some are closed on weekends, or operating on a shorter time.
-Also the opening time varies - with some facilities being open only for 3 hours per day, with some open 15 hours a day.
+There is no unified model applied for all DCRs..
+Some facilities are open seven days a week, while others close on weekends, or operate with reduced hours.
+Also, opening times vary, with some facilities being open only for three hours per day, and others for 15 hours.

 Using time